rfo909/CFT/README.md

 ## Object oriented - functional

-CFT consists of a set of global functions, which return values, such as the current directory, an empty dictionary, or the current date, and so on.
+CFT consists of a set of global functions, which return values, such as the current directory, an empty dictionary, some list, the current date, and so on.
 All values are objects, and so in turn have inner functions that we can call.

 There are no primitive types, all are objects: